 If you've ever been constipated, you know how uncomfortable it can be.
-Although laxatives can provide a short-term fix, making certain lifestyle changes may help solve the problem for good.
+Although laxatives can provide a short-term fix, making certain lifestyle changes can help solve the problem for good.
 Below, medical experts weigh in on seven habits you should avoid to improve your digestive health.

 1. Inactivity and Constipation